prasad-gade05/nutrition_tracker/README.md

 #### Image Analysis

-1. Click on the "📷 Snap a Meal" tab
+1. Click on the "Snap a Meal" tab
 2. Choose "Take Photo" to use your camera or "Select from Gallery" to choose an existing image
 3. Wait for the AI to analyze your image
 4. Review the nutritional data